in-portal/guide-ru/docs/README.md

-:ref:`tp_Field_sample` - the "sample" parameter of the "Field" tag :ref:`tpo_sample` - the "sample" title preset option :ref:`gf_sample` - the "sample" grid filter
+:ref:`tp_Field_sample` - the "sample" parameter of the "Field" tag :ref:`tpo_sample` - the "sample" title preset option :ref:`gf_sample` - the "sample" grid filter :ref:`ep_OnSave_sample` - the "sample" parameter of the "OnSave" event
 ```